Li Ling: Aftermath of defection

 Emperor Wu initially thought Li Ling was killed in action, and summoned his family to pay tribute.
 However, he observed no signs of sorrow from Li's family and thus grew suspicious.
 As the battlefield was not too far from the border, it was not long before news of Li's surrender arrived.
 The Emperor became furious and ordered the court martial of Chen Bule, who committed suicide upon receiving the message.
 Public opinion condemned Li as a traitor, and imperial officials began proposing to punish Li's family for his crime of treason.
-Sima Qian (司馬遷), a senior imperial historian and a friend of Li, was the only person defending him in the Han court.
+Sima Qian, a senior imperial historian and a friend of Li, was the only person defending him in the Han court.
 Emperor Wu was offended by Sima's words of defence, taking them as an attack on his brother-in-law Li Guangli, who had also fought against the Xiongnu without much success.
 Sima was arrested for the crime of grand insult (similar to the crime of lèse-majesté against a European monarch), and was tried and sentenced to death.
 Although his criminal charges were allowed to be paroled to lesser punishments, Sima Qian was not rich enough to pay for it, so he was forced to accept the commutation to castration and jailed for three years.

-"The 'disaster of Li Ling' induced China to give up for a time this system of counter-raids", but "did not imperil the boundaries of Gansu."
+The 'disaster of Li Ling' induced China to give up for a time this system of counter-raids, but did not imperil the boundaries of Gansu.

 Despite his rage, Emperor Wu soon regretted allowing Li Ling to mobilize so hastily and realized it was a mistake to disregard Lu Bode's suggestion.
 As a gesture, he rewarded the survivors from Li Ling's regiment.

-One year later, Emperor Wu sent Gongsun Ao (公孫敖) on a mission to retrieve Li Ling.
+One year later, Emperor Wu sent Gongsun Ao on a mission to retrieve Li Ling.
 Gongsun failed to retrieve Li, but captured a Xiongnu soldier who revealed that "Li Shaoqing" was training Xiongnu troops for the Chanyu.
 Concluding that Li Ling's treachery was evident, Emperor Wu had Li Ling's family executed.
 In the aftermath, the Li family was seen as a disgrace in Longxi.
 However, it was later revealed that Li Shaoqing was another high-profile Han defector called Li Xu (李緒), who happened to share the same courtesy name.
 Li Ling hence bore a deep hatred towards Li Xu, and arranged his assassination.